 Unlike a regular mortgage, the total amount owed on a reverse mortgage gets bigger over time as the borrower receives payments, and interest and fees get added to the loan.
 The lender's payment to the borrower may also be in the form of a lump sum, subject to some limitations.

-The Federal Housing Administration (FHA), which is part of HUD, insures most reverse mortgage loans in this country through its Home Equity Conversion Mortgage (HECM) program.
+The Federal Housing Administration (FHA), which is part of HUD, insures most reverse-mortgage loans in the United States through its Home Equity Conversion Mortgage (HECM) program.
 Some private lending institutions have also developed proprietary reverse mortgages.
 These reverse mortgages are backed by the lender that offers them, rather than FHA.
 (This article focuses on HECMs.
 If you have a proprietary reverse mortgage, call your lender to find out if any foreclosure relief options are available.)

 With a HECM, the lender can accelerate the loan (call it due) when one of the following events happens.

-HUD imposed a foreclosure and eviction moratorium, through August 31, 2020, for homeowners with FHA-insured single-family mortgages, including HECMs.
+HUD imposed a foreclosure and eviction moratorium through July 31, 2021, for homeowners with FHA-insured single-family mortgages, including HECMs.
 The moratorium doesn't apply to vacant or abandoned properties, though.

-So, you can delay having to repay a reverse mortgage, and postpone a reverse mortgage foreclosure, for as long as a year.
+So, you can delay having to repay a reverse mortgage, and postpone a reverse-mortgage foreclosure, for a year, longer in some cases.
 To get the delay, contact your loan servicer and ask it to hold off on calling the loan due and payable.
 You won't have to provide any supporting documentation to get the delay.

 During the postponement, the servicer must forgo late charges, fees, and penalties, if any.
-Also, the term of either the initial or the additional extension period may be shortened at your request.
+Also, the term of either the initial or the additional delay period may be shortened at your request.